-In this second part I quote verses that reveal the notion of “asuric” human being, the concept of the three guṇa and the hierarchy (“rule of the sacred”) of the Hindu caste system.
+The verses quoted in this second part describe the existential condition of the āsura human being, the doctrine of the three guṇa and the hierarchy of the Hindu caste system.

 9.”Firm in their way of seeing [things], these unhappy, devoid of understanding and full of violence, come into the world to destroy it”.